 Corneal collagen cross-linking, a recent FDA-approved treatment for the eye disease keratoconus, can preserve vision and prevent the need for a corneal transplant.

 Until recently, people with keratoconus had few treatment options.
-The best their eye doctors could offer were increasingly stronger eyeglasses, special contact lenses, and eventually, in many cases, a corneal transplant.
-In spring 2016, the FDA approved a new treatment for this condition, called collagen cross-linking, or CXL, and this treatment is now available at Visionary Eye Doctors, one of the few ophthalmology practices in the DC metro area to offer the FDA approved Avedro KXL system in our center.
+The best their eye doctors could offer was increasingly stronger eyeglasses, special contact lenses, and eventually, in many cases, a corneal transplant.
+In spring 2016, the FDA approved a new treatment for this condition, called collagen cross-linking, or CXL, and this treatment is now available at Visionary Eye Doctors, one of the few ophthalmology practices in the DC metro area to offer the FDA-approved Avedro KXL system in our center.

 The treatment uses vitamin B2 (riboflavin) plus ultraviolet light to strengthen the collagen, a fibrous protein that supports the structure of your cornea.
 It’s performed on an outpatient basis and takes about an hour and a half.